kdm-kev-NTNU/kdm-kev-NTNU/README.md

 # 👋 Hi, I’m Kevin Dennis Mazali

 Third-year software engineering student at NTNU Trondheim.
-I enjoy building practical, scalable solutions and I'm especially interested in web development and AI.
+I enjoy building practical and scalable solutions, with a special interest  in web development and AI.
 ---

 ## 🌟 Portfolio